Supermac30/CTF-Stuff/Mystery Twister/Autokey_Cipher/README.md

   **_c[i] = (K[i] + p[i]) % 26_**

-I have written the scripts above to help make working with the Autokey cipher easier, this includes "Autokey Encoder.py" which does the process above automatically
+I have written the scripts above to help make working with the Autokey cipher easier, this includes "Autokey Encoder.py" which does the process above automatically.
 ## Problem Statement
 https://www.mysterytwisterc3.org/images/challenges/mtc3-cli-02-autokey-en.pdf